cafienne/bounded-framework/README.md

 Release command = sbt +publishSigned
 This will release for 2.12.
 Via oss.sonatype.org you need to 'Close' the uploaded packages and thereafter 'Release' them.

+# Release notes

+# 0.1.1
+Improvements for TestableAggregateRoot.
+When a command cannot be handled a CommandHandlingException is thrown.
+When a command should not be handled by this aggregate root an IllegalCommandException is thrown